 The Cradle of Texas Chapter #33 participates in many patriotic, historical and civic events throughout the year.
-“Click” on highlighted events to get more information.
+Our chapter meeting year runs from September through May, but we do support events during the summer.
+Additional information on these events is provided in the sidebar and below the following table.

 All dates are subject to change